-The winds whipped at 40 knots per hour in the North Atlantic in winter temperatures as the Statsraad Lehmkuhl, a three-masted steel Bark built in Germany in 1914, made its return transatlantic crossing from the U.S. to Bergen, Norway.
+The winds whipped in the North Atlantic in winter, as the Statsraad Lehmkuhl sailed from the U.S. to Norway.

 Captain Marcus Seidl and his brother, Chief Officer David Seidl, joined the tall ship’s crew of 20—as well as 150 Norwegian Naval Academy Cadets who were fresh off winning the Tall Ship Races.
 They were caught in a trough between a high pressure of warm air from the south and low pressure of cold air coming off the North Pole, which created “the perfect storm.”